H586390-RoboticVirtualNavigation/VirtualMaze/docs/RaycastingGuide.md

 # Raycasting guide
-This utility takes eye-tracking data and generates information about the surfaces on which the eye positions land.
+This utility takes eye-tracking data and generates information about the fixated surfaces or objects.
 ![data-generationScreenshot](/docs/images/data-generation.PNG)

 ## Prerequisites